norbelcasasmurillo/welcome-message/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Computer) (Optional unless you on't have access to mutliple desktops within a Domain Controller and Local Users)
+- Microsoft Azure (Virtual Machines/Computer) (Optional*)
-- Remote Desktop (Optional unless you on't have access to mutliple desktops within a Domain Controller and Local Users)
+- Remote Desktop (Optional*)
 - Group Policy Management
 - Avtive Directory
+- Note: Optional* refers to unless you don't have access to mutliple desktops within a Domain Controller and Local Users, then you do need this environment.

 <h2>Operating Systems Used </h2>